bourgesl/marlin-graphics/README.md

 Marlin-Graphics provides an alternate Graphics2D implementation to redirect draw / fill shape operations to the Marlin-renderer instead of Ductus/Pisces renderers (Oracle JDK / OpenJDK): FAST and easy to use !

-=Marlin-Graphics does not require any bootclasspath change=:
+*Marlin-Graphics does not require any bootclasspath change*:
 Just add marlin-graphics and marlin-renderer jar files into your classpath to use it in your application !

 Usage